Listen to Bastille's new "love letter to escapism", 'Thelma + Louise'

 He went on to speak of the inspiration from the “classic” 1991 film of the same name.
 “It’s this iconic feminist film about freedom, escapism, independence and escaping the worries and problems of life,” Smith said.

-“I wrote the tune with a guy called Rami Yacoub, who’s a Swede [producer/musician] based in the States,” explained Smith, adding that his “history of songwriting is insane”.
+“I wrote the tune with a guy called Rami Yacoub, who’s a Swedish [producer/musician] based in the States,” explained Smith, adding that his “history of songwriting is insane”.

 “He went from [Britney Spears‘] ‘Hit Me Baby One More Time’, which he wrote with Max Martin, right through to working with people like yourself [Yungblud] and me.
 But also he did Lady Gaga‘s last album.”